smitheric95/CSE7343---Semester-Project/README.md

 - use big data file in class!
 - priority is screwed up
 - if input is screwed up halt everything
 - read me can be documentation
-- add pcb to part of queuepen
-- on duplicate process: say what file it is
-- what is this->inputFileParsed = true;?
-- add no processes to queue if error!!